oktadev/okta-blog/_source/_posts/2020-09-28-how-to-authenticate-with-saml-in-aspnet-core-and-csharp.md

 This is the base model for your Claims page.
 The most important part here is the `[Authorize]` attribute before the class initialization that indicates that this page will require a user to authenticate.
 If you navigate to the claims page directly before authenticating, you will be redirected to authenticate first.

-Last, add your configuration settings to `appsettings.json`.
+Lastly, add your configuration settings to `appsettings.json`.
 This is where you are pulling your SAML configuration settings from.
 Open `appsettings.json` and add the following code before ``"AllowedHosts": "*"``:

 ```json
 "Saml2": {